nathan-osman/go-ezform/README.md

 ### Validators

-The example above introduced the `Required` validator, but there are others:
+The example above introduced the `IsNonZero` validator, but there are others:

 #### Contains